d3x0r/sack.vfs/README.md

             parameters - (pathname)
                 path to create- will created missing parent path parts too.
     Volume.readAsString( filename ) - memory map map a file from native filesystem as a utf8 string.
-    Volume.mapFile( filename ) - memory map map a file from native filesystem as an arrayBuffer.
+    Volume.mapFile( filename, loaded_callback ) - memory map map a file from native filesystem as an arrayBuffer. if loaded callback is specified, a thread is created that touches every page in the file, when it's done the callback is called with no parameters.
     File - some native filsystem utility methods(?)
     SaltyRNG(feed salt callback) - creates a random number generator TLS - namespace for utilities to generate certificates/keys